 A number of popular steampunk conventions have sprung up the world over.
 Names like Steamcon, the Steampunk World's Fair, and Up in the Aether: The Steampunk Convention have become meeting grounds for the most dedicated in the genre.
 The Steampunk World’s Fair is the largest festival in America while the largest European event is called Weekend at the Asylum.

 The largest followings reside in North America and Europe although there are exuberant smaller communities dotted all over the globe.
-An unsuspecting town in New Zealand named Oamaru is testament to that.
-With a population of only 13,000 they have taken full ownership of the genre and run annual steampunk festivals.
+An unsuspecting town in New Zealand named Oamaru is a testament to that.
+With a population of only 13,000, they have taken full ownership of the genre and run annual steampunk festivals.

 Photo courtesy of the Lincolnshire Echo

 There are a few notable figures in the steampunk realm.

 You can’t get any cooler than Jake Von Slatt.
 He is a self-proclaimed “Massachusetts-based tinkerer, hardware hacker, and proprietor of the Steampunk Workshop.”
 The mad-inventor of our time Von Slatt is known for inventing workable steampunk machinery.
 He’s made a steampunk keyboard, LCD monitor, light switch plates, MAC mini-mod, guitar amp, and converted the bus.
 His next goal is to make a steam-powered car that can be driven daily.